risc0/risc0/README.md

 # Risc0

-Risc0 is a zero-knowledge verifiable general computing platform based on zk-STARKs and the Risc-V microarchitecture.
+Risc0 is a zero-knowledge verifiable general computing platform based on zk-STARKs and the RISC-V microarchitecture.
 ## Building Risc0

 We use [Bazel](https://bazel.build) for its strong multi-language multi-platform